EFPIX: An Encrypted Flood Protocol for Metadata-Resistant Communication: Encoding

 \section{Encoding}

-Before encryption, the desired message is concatenated with\\ \texttt{Timestamp}: A compactly encoded representation of the message's creation date and time.\\ \texttt{Sender Alias}: It serves as the key/reference to look up the sender’s public key to the receiver in its memory.
-It is agreed upon before the start of the communication.
-It can be different for different receivers.
-It is retrieved from the local (other alias) to (public key, my alias) map.\\ \texttt{Internal Address}: It can be used in different ways; for instance, to identify sub-clients in the case of a server that acts as a proxy for multiple clients or in the case of multiple processes that can process the decoded message.\\ This concatenated data is used to generate a signature using the sender’s private key.
-The concatenated data is encrypted using the receiver's public key which is also retrieved from the local (other alias) to (public key, my alias) map.
-The hash is computed on the encrypted blob and the signature.
-Finally, hash, nonce, encrypted blob and signature are concatenated to produce the final encoded message.
+Before encryption, the desired message is concatenated with the timestamp and the sender alias that is retrieved from the contact map.
+This concatenated data is used to generate a signature using the sender’s private key which is then also concatenated with the payload.
+This is encrypted using the receiver's public key which is also retrieved from the local contact map.
+Finally, PoW nonce and encrypted blob are concatenated to produce the final encoded packet. \\

-Hash: It is used to determine whether the relaying nodes have already seen this message.
-It prevents infinite looping relays.
-A proof-of-work (PoW) requirement must be met to minimize spam and tampering similar to Bitcoin \cite{bitcoin2008}.
-However, the nonce is excluded from the hash calculation.
-PoW difficulty is chosen to cap the global theoretical message rate, ensuring that even high-performance nodes cannot flood the network beyond a theoretical maximum.
-This cost is incurred only by the sender, making it a user-side performance trade-off.\\ Encryption: The encryption allows only the intended receiver to view the message and also metadata such as sender alias, internal address, and timestamp.\\ Signature: The receiver verifies the message integrity and authenticity using the sender’s public key and signature.
-Inclusion of the timestamp in the signature serves as a simple counter to general replay attacks.